xhxhkxh/tools/README.md

 # tools
-This page is save some tools written in C#
+This page is save some tools written in .NET Core

 Have fun.XD